jlegatheaux/RC2020-assignments/assignment-3/README.md

 ### HTTP requests made "by hand"

-By using the following commands, you can access an HTTP server to see its replies.
+**By using the following command**, you can access an HTTP server to see its replies.
 Try the following one:

 ```
 telnet asc.di.fct.unl.pt 80